jasonmccallister/laravel-preset/README.md

 Running the preset command (`php artisan preset jasonmccallister`) will prompt you on the type of database you are going to use on the project.
 This will setup the Dockerfile and docker-compose file with the correct database dependencies.

+There is a `.dockerignore` that will exclude the `vendor` and `node_modules` from the Docker Build Context.
+This is included to [improve the build times for Docker](https://docs.docker.com/engine/reference/builder/#dockerignore-file).

 #### Dockerfile

 The goal is to use the same `Dockerfile` for local development, CI/CD, and deploying a production image.
 By default only "production" OS packages are installed.

-> PHP Extensions like xdebug can be installed but is not enabled by default, there is a `Makefile` command for that!
+> PHP Extensions like xdebug can be installed but are not enabled by default, there is a `Makefile` command for that!

-### docker-compose.yaml
+#### docker-compose.yaml

 To make development with Docker easier locally, we use the `docker-compose.yaml` to scaffold the creation of the database, queue, and redis instance.
 Docker Compose makes it really easy to spin all of your services up with one command.

+There are a few things of note with this file:

+- The volumes are tagged with `:cache` to [improve Docker's performance with macOS](https://docs.docker.com/docker-for-mac/osxfs-caching/#cached) specifcisally but has no imapct on other operating systems
+- There are lines commented out if you are using Laravel Passport
+- No image is specified for the app and queue containers, this will default to the root folders name.
+Instead the file will look at the Dockerfile and build the image if it cannot find it locally

-### Makefile
+#### Makefile

 The preset will also install a `Makefile` with a lot of helpful commands.
 Here is a list of available commands: